ThatOneIdiotXav/thatoneidiotxav.github.io/index.md

 ---
-title: xavi's site
+title: Home
 ---
 # Welcome to this site
-<font color=gray>Can you tell I hated the fact that my domain wasn't going anywhere lol?</font>
+Can you tell I hated the fact that my domain wasn't going anywhere lol?

 # What's this domain going to be used for?
 - Documentation for stuff I make in the future
 - [Projects in general](https://xavicloud.com/projects)
-- Other... stuff
+- Other stuff, like game servers - when I feel like it, that is.

 yeah.